 This programme enables students to concentrate their studies in accounting, insurance or management, although specialisation is not mandatory.
 It is offered through the Division of Business Administration & Hospitality.

 Bermuda College offers a BBA with Mount Saint Vincent University which can be completed entirely in Bermuda.
-Contact the Division of Business Administration for details.
+Contact the Dr. Ameena Ahad, Programme Coordinator, External Programmes at aahad@college.bm or telephone 441-239-4041 for details.